-If your Solar Powered Dusk to Dawn Light has been on for a long time, it may be helpful to turn it off for a day or two.
+If your Solar Powered light has been on for a long time, it may be helpful to turn it off for a day or two.
 Solar panels ensure that the battery is charged even when the lights are turned off, so you don’t have to worry about your device taking longer to set once it is switched on.
-They should be brilliant light solar lights after they’ve been turned on.
+They should be brilliant solar lights after they’ve been turned on.
 Try opening them if this doesn’t work and they’re still weak.
 Examine the screws and obtain a screwdriver that is compatible.
 Unscrew it and look inside for any residue or dirt.
 If required, clean.

 7. Get in touch with tech support